Chart Data

 When you filter the data to see MRR for a particular plan, the MRR breakdown only shows activities resulting in a customer having a particular plan.
 For instance, if you filter by Plan A and a customer switches from Plan A to Plan B, you would not see this activity in Contraction MRR.

 However, you will see such plan switches included in the MRR Entering Segment and MRR Leaving Segment rows.
 These rows show the total value of a subscription before it left or entered the segment you are filtering by.
-So, for example, when a customer switches from a Plan A ($50 in MRR) to Plan B ($30 in MRR), MRR Leaving Segment is $50.
+When filtering for Plan A, a customer who switches from Plan A ($50 in MRR) to Plan B ($30 in MRR) will be included in MRR Leaving Segment ($50).

 Screenshot of a Chart Data table highlighting the MRR Entering Segment and MRR Leaving Segment rows.